 m.
-Executive Order 12898 ("Federal Actions to Address Environmental Justice in Minority Populations and Low Income Populations")
+Executive Order 12898 ("Environmental Justice in Minority Populations and Low Income Populations")

 Federal agencies are required to identify and address the disproportionately high and adverse human health or environmental effects of Federal programs, policies, and activities on low income and minority populations.